Ramos-Ramos/fruit-fly-net/README.md

 loss = bio_hash_loss(model.weights, x, probs)
 ```

-To enable gpu learning, move to the model to the gpu via `.to` and use cupy instead of numpy.
+To enable gpu learning, move the model to the gpu via `.to` and use cupy instead of numpy.

 ```python
 import cupy as xp